lucas56098/voronoi_mesh_project/README.md

 ### Folder structure
 In the main folder there is the C++ program with its header files and the python file for visualisation.
-- `./figures` : here the outputs of any visualization will be saved.
+- `./figures` : here the outputs of any visualization will be saved (e.g. image, benchmark, mmanim, gganim)
     - `./figures/readme_figures` : here are the images for the readme
-- `./build` : this will be the folder where you will build your executable
+- `./build` : this will be the folder where you will build your executable into
-    - `./build/files` : here you will find any saved mesh
+    - `./build/files` : here you will find any saved mesh files stored in edge-, verticie- and seedfiles
     - `./build/benchmarks` : if you do a benchmark here the raw files will be saved. the plots however still are in `./figures`

-### Object structure and Methods
+### Object structure and methods
 To get a brief overwiev of the program structure we first look at the objects.
 There is an `Point` object which basically just stores an x and y valaue.
 Two of such points can be used to initalize a `Halfplane` (which, strictly speaking, in 2D is just a straight line) which is the perpendicular bisector between the two points.
 In the halfplane itself the midpoint between the two initializing points and a normed vector pointed along the halfplane are stored.
 Additionaly the different objects store indices for better finding them in the different data structures but i'll skip over that here.
 A `VoronoiCell` is an object consisting of a seedpoint, a vector of verticies (also points),  a vector of edges (the final halfplanes) and a vector of halfplanes needed for the construction which after generation is cleared.
 The voronoi cells are stored in an `VoronoiMesh` in a vcell vector.
 Additional to those objects there is a structure called `intersection` to store some informations when intersection two halfplanes (e.g. intersecting point).